Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 ```

 > **Note** : the function `listen_to` just add the system as a listener, the 2 system doesn't need each other. the listener (the last argument of the function) just wait passively for data (that may be coming from anyone) and the source just pass the results of his `run!` function to every system listening to him.

 ---

+### Technical Overview

+#### Dispatching Logic

+The `ECSManager` acts as the central coordinator.
+It holds all components using a **Struct of Arrays (SoA)** layout for cache-friendly access patterns.
+When `dispatch_data` is called, the manager sends each subscribed system a **tuple of `WeakRef`s** to simplify memory handling and avoid unnecessary allocations.

+* The **first element** is a `WeakRef` to a dictionary mapping component names (as defined by `get_name`) to their SoA data.
+* The **second element** is a `WeakRef` to an `aSoA` (an associative Struct of Arrays), which maps each component name to a vector of indices.
+These indices reference the actual data within the SoA for entities that match the system's subscription.

+This design avoids the need for optional components — systems technically have access to all registered components — but only the relevant subset is prefiltered and passed to them for iteration.

+#### Subscription Logic

+When a system subscribes to a set of components, the manager builds a dedicated index set containing only the entities that match this component combination.
+If another system has already subscribed to the same combination, the manager simply adds the new system to the existing subscription group.

+The `subscribe!` function has a time complexity of **`O(n)`**, where `n` is the number of existing entities.
+Although it can be called at any time, **it is recommended to perform subscriptions during the engine's loading phase** to avoid runtime overhead.

+#### System Execution

+Calling `run_system!` starts the system in a blocking task, which suspends execution until the `ECSManager` dispatches the required data.
+Once unblocked, the system's `run!` function is invoked with its input data.
+Upon completion, the result is automatically forwarded to all systems registered as listeners via `listen_to`.

+To prevent runtime issues, **cyclic dependencies between systems are detected recursively** during `listen_to` registration, and a warning is emitted if a cycle is found.

+Then, the system listening to another one will be executed in their registration order.

+If a system encounters an error during execution, it will raise an exception.
+Logging support for crashes will be added in the future.
+A crashed system can be restarted by simply calling `run_system!` again.

+---